 The China CEEC Summit 2019 took place in April 2019 in Dubrovnik, Croatia.
 China’s Prime Minister Li Keqiang presided over the 8th summit.
 It was held under the theme “Building New Bridges Through Openness, Innovation and Partnership”.

-Now, what does this mean for the global economy in general, and the European economy in particular.
+First, what does this mean for the global economy in general, and the European economy in particular.
 And most importantly, how can your business benefit?
 Let’s find out in this week’s Tenba Group blog article.

-What is the 17+1 Cooperation?
+What is 17+1 Cooperation?

-The 17+1 Cooperation, formerly also known as 16+1 cooperation describes the bilateral association and cooperation between China and Central and Eastern European Countries (CEE or CEEC).
+To begin with, the 17+1 Cooperation, formerly also known as 16+1 cooperation describes the bilateral association and cooperation between China and Central and Eastern European Countries (CEE or CEEC).

-The CEEC region includes Albania, Bosnia and Herzegovina, Bulgaria*, Croatia*, Czech Republic*, Estonia*, Greece*, Hungary*, Latvia*, Lithuania*, North Macedonia, Montenegro, Poland*, Romania*, Serbia, Slovakia* and Slovenia*.
+In fact, the CEEC region includes Albania, Bosnia and Herzegovina, Bulgaria*, Croatia*, Czech Republic*, Estonia*, Greece*, Hungary*, Latvia*, Lithuania*, North Macedonia, Montenegro, Poland*, Romania*, Serbia, Slovakia* and Slovenia*.
 Countries marked with an asterisk (*) are EU-member states.